-MEDIATING – WILL and PROBATE DISPUTES
+MEDIATING – WILL AND ESTATE DISPUTES

 Although mediation will not be appropriate for all probate disputes, in many cases mediation may allow parties to reach agreements preferable to the decision a court would reach and may promote healing of strained family relationships.

-Probate courts are also the forum for conservatorship and guardianship proceedings.
+Estate courts are also the forum for conservatorship and guardianship proceedings.
 Disputes may arise within the family if the proposed protected person contests the proposed guardianship.

 Finally, disputes may arise between beneficiaries of a trust or estate and a fiduciary.
 The family may disagree over who should act as a trustee or personal representative, or the beneficiaries may be concerned about investment decisions or property management issues under the fiduciary’s control.
 If the trustee is also a beneficiary of the estate as is often the case, the other beneficiaries may perceive inequities or conflicts of interest, whether real or imagined.

-Probate court (litigated solutions) to these problems ignore the complex emotional issues that may actually underlie the dispute.
+A probate court (litigated solutions) to these problems ignore the complex emotional issues that may actually underlie the dispute.

 Benefits of Mediation